-In preparation for Fall 2020, Duke Learning Innovation has developed a new resource, Flexible Teaching, which features a series of guides for course design, delivery, and materials.
+If you are preparing for Fall 2021, please refer to the Flexible Teaching website, which features a series of guides for course design, delivery, and materials.
 Flexible Teaching is an approach to course design and delivery that helps students learn and succeed in any mode – face to face, online, or hybrid.
 Learn more and get started at flexteaching.li.duke.edu.

 If you have concerns about a student’s mental health or wellbeing, please contact DukeReach.